dodiaz/2D-NavierStokesSolver-ScalarTransport/README.md

 # Results

 I've made two videos that show the velocity and scalar transport over time in the video called "Video_highres_quick_Re400.avi" for a run that used quick for the scalar transnprot equation and a Reynolds number of 400.
-Here is a teaser of thie video!
+Here is a teaser of the video!

 ![](images_lowres_quick_Re400/data25.png)